chenyk1990/sigrecover/MATseisdl/README.md

 -----------
 ## Development
     The development team welcomes voluntary contributions from any open-source enthusiast.
-    If you want to make contribution to this project, feel free to contact the development team.
+    If you want to contribute to this project, feel free to contact the development team.

 -----------
 ## Contact
-    Regarding any questions, bugs, developments, collaborations, please contact
+    Regarding any questions, bugs, developments, or collaborations, please contact
     Yangkang Chen
     chenyk2016@gmail.com

 -----------